 Once you find a time that works, stick with it.
 Your body will adapt to perform optimally during that window, and the consistency will drive results regardless of whether science says it is the theoretically perfect time.

 If you want workouts that fit perfectly into any schedule, RazFit offers 1-10 minute sessions designed to deliver results whenever you can train.
-Whether you have five minutes before your morning coffee or ten minutes during lunch, RazFit’s 30 bodyweight exercises and AI-powered coaching from Orion and Lyssa ensure every workout is effective.
+Whether you have five minutes before your morning coffee, a quick window during lunch, or ten minutes between your last meeting and dinner, the app’s 30 bodyweight exercises work equally well at any hour.
+AI-powered coaching from Orion (strength) and Lyssa (cardio) calibrates the session to your current energy and recent training history, so a 5 AM wake-up set and a 9 PM post-work set each get an appropriate dose rather than a one-size-fits-all prescription.